ujac81/PiBlaster/README.md

 and reboot.
 If connected via LAN you can now use ssh to connect to your PI.
 Default password for user pi is *raspberry*.

+To set locale do

+    $ sudo dpkg-reconfigure locales

+You can select en_US.UTF-8.
+Relogin to apply locales for your terminal.

 To upgrade run

     $ sudo aptitude update